rafalcode/newick-tools/README.md

 **prune.c**        | Methods for pruning taxa and inducing subtrees.
 **info.c**         | Functions for showing various tree-related  information.

+## Examples:
+Say you have two leaf-nodes labelled 371596Q and 337364Q, you can prune them as follows: newick-tools --induce_subtree "371596Q,337364Q" --tree_file RAxML_bestTree.tre --output_file o.t
+This example serves to clarify that the TAXA element referred to in the docs are comma-separated leaf-labels.

+## Coding style
+* High number of globals.
+* The options are exclusively long.
+* the --three-word-option standard is waived.
+In its stead, the underscore is used as the token separator
+* Some impoliteness "go fix your tree" no doubt due to non-maternal-english of coders, not intentional one expects.
+* However, program behaves well according to valgrind.

 ## Bugs

 The source code in the master branch is thoroughly tested before commits.
 However, mistakes may happen.
 All bug reports are highly appreciated.
+- RF: segfaults with induce_subtree.
+This function seems to be partially built, explains version number (0.0.1).
+    This is probably due to your giving it an unrooted tree.
+The induce_subtree seems to need a root, I think.

 ## The team